cometbft/cometbft/docs/rfc/rfc-105-non-det-process-proposal.md

 cannot guarantee consensus _termination_ for applications that just fulfill requirement 3b (eventual coherence), but do not fulfill requirements 3, 4, and 5.

+For the sake of simplicity, and without loss of generality, we assume all validators have equal voting power.
 We need the following modifications (in terms of the algorithm as described in page 6 of the arXiv paper):

 - remove the evaluation of `valid(v)` in lines 29, 36 and 50 (i.e. replace `valid(v)` by `true`)